SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 FVector RandomRangeMaxMultiplier; // X, Y, Z Max Range till the next Actor will Spawn

+int Frequency; // How often should the Object Spawn

 FVector AbsoluteOffset; // Offset in any direction

+UMaterial* Material; // Choose the Material

 bool IsMoving; // Should Actor Move?
 Yes  -> True